|

 LITTERÆ

 you will need to have the following font installed on your system: Zapfino.
 Maybe this font can be downloaded for free from the Internet.
-The alphabet used by the Romans of the classical period consisted of the following letters: A B C D E F G H I K L M N O P Q R S T V X Y Z It is basically the same alphabet that most western languages still use today, although the ancient Romans didn’t fully exploit the distinction later established between I and J or between V and U, nor did they use other variants like Ç, Ñ or W. The Romans of the classical period had several styles to write the above letters, greatly depending on the materials used to write.
-These styles can be grouped into two distinct ones.
+The alphabet used by the Romans of the classical period consisted of the following letters: A B C D E F G H I K L M N O P Q R S T V X Y Z It is basically the same alphabet as is still used today by a majority of languages in the world.
+The ancient Romans already observed a functional difference between the standard I and a more elongated alternative, which would later became J, but didnt conceive of a meaningful distinction between V and U, as was later established, nor did they use other variants like Ç, Ñ or W. The Romans of the classical period had several styles to write the above letters, greatly depending on the materials used to write.
+As is true for most scripts, nevertheless, these styles can be grouped into two distinct ones.
 There is a formal one, that we now call capitális, that was used on monuments, legal documents, public announcements, books for sale, jewelery, and in general whenever the text was meant to endure and might even have some sort of ornamental value.
 We can see it below used on stone, bronze, plastered walls, papyrus or, later on, parchment, and on many other surfaces and objects.

 There was a second style, the informal one, that we now call cursíva, that was used for everyday transactions with no ornamental value.
 This is less well known to most people, because of the precarious nature of the materials on which it was used and the lesser artistic value of the objects where we find it; but it was in fact the main style most Romans would have used in their practical lives.
 We can see it below on waxen or wooden tablets, wall graffiti or bone, and was used on many similar surfaces.